 The Human and Economic Impact of Cholera

 Cholera is not only a health crisis but also an economic burden.
 Communities hit by outbreaks often suffer disruptions in daily life, including lost workdays, reduced school attendance, and increased healthcare expenses.
 Governments spend millions annually to respond to cholera emergencies, which could otherwise be invested in long-term development.
 The stigma associated with cholera also creates social barriers, discouraging some people from seeking timely treatment.
-Understanding its broader impact highlights why prevention must remain a top priority for global health security.

 Conclusion: A Collective Responsibility